dstesser/dstesser.github.io/_pages/forests.md

 ## Tropical Deforestation Monitoring

 Logging activities and agricultural expansion are significant drivers of deforestation in tropical rainforests.
-I collaborate with organizations to develop geospatial data products to monitor near-real time forest degradation.
+I collaborate with organizations to develop geospatial data products for monitoring near-real time forest degradation.

 Applications of this work have aided indigenous communities in preserving territorial integrity against <a href="https://homedepot-deforestation.org/" target="_blank">industrial logging activities</a>.
 Additionally, this research supports <a href="https://www.jocotococonservation.org/" target="_blank">conservation groups</a> in reforestation projects aimed at establishing biodiversity corridors.<br>
 <div style="text-align: center;">